Tysuiku/Stellar-Stellar-Tetris/README.md

 - A key to move Left
 - D key to move right
 - S key to move down
 - Spacebar key to hard-drop
+- J key to rotate

 ## Preview